-- 7.1 The size of the board is such that it should enable it to evaluate its own performance without the requirement of setting up an ad hoc committee for this purpose.
-Accordingly, the board is of the opinion that although such a committee may be necessary with respect to larger companies having a more complex set-up, the size of the Company and the board itself does not warrant the establishment of a special committee to evaluate its performance in terms of Code Provision 7.1.
-The board shall, however, retain this matter under review over the coming year. - 9.3 The memorandum and articles of association does not provide any mechanism for the resolution of conflicts between shareholders or any process that would trigger arbitration in these instances. - 8.B.4 The Board is satisfied that the current composition of the Board achieves the objectives of the Code and the skill, knowledge and experience needed meet the requirements of the Company.
+Code Provision Explanation 9.3 The memorandum and articles of association does not provide any mechanism for the resolution of conflicts between shareholders or any process that would trigger arbitration in these instances.
+4.3 For the purposes of Code Provision 4.3, whilst the Board reports that for the year under review it has not organised any information sessions as required by this provision, during its meetings the Board regularly discusses the Company's operations and prospects, the skills and competence of senior management, the general business environment and the Board's expectations.
+8.B.4 The Board is satisfied that the current composition of the Board achieves the objectives of the Code and the skill, knowledge and experience needed meet the requirements of the Company.
 However, with respect to Code Provision 8.B.4, there is no written job specification for the Chairman.
-Moreover, none of the non-executive directors are issued with a letter of appointment.
+Moreover, none of the non-executive Directors are issued with a letter of appointment.